Working in the motor trade industry can be surprisingly dangerous.

 - Companies where the owner is the only employee

-- Family businesses where all employees are closely related
+- Family businesses where all employees are strictly related

 - Public organisations such as government departments